 Initially, I failed to connect with the new user from my Mac.
 I had disconnected my regular user account from the NAS as I was aware that two different user connections from the same Mac would not work anyway.

 However, on the Mac, you do not always get a dialog for entering user name and password.
 It automatically uses my everyday credentials that are stored in the Mac’s Keychain.

 I finally made it work with a trick.
 The trick is to use a different syntax for the nas_name.
 Normally, I use something like mynas.
 If you use the mynas.local name, or the IP address, macOS handles it as a new connection, offering a connection dialog that asks for user name and password.

 Connect Time Machine to NAS

 It is now time to connect and tell Time Machine about the new backup location on your NAS.
 Open System Preferences > Time Machine on your Mac.
 Click on the Select Backup Disk… button.

 Assuming you currently have no disk selected for the Time Machine backup, select the prepared shared folder on your NAS.

 Note the Encrypt backups option.
 Enable it if you need backup encryption.
-As a reminder, we did not enable encryption on the shared folder on the NAS.
+As you might remember, we did not enable encryption on the shared folder on the NAS.
 Your computer processor is more powerful than the one in your NAS.
 It is therefore better to let your computer do the heavy lifting for the encryption.

 Click on the Use Disk button to confirm the backup location.
 You are now asked for a user name and password.
 Fill in the TimeMachineUser name and password that you created on your Synology NAS.